gsbdarc/reproducibility_HHT/best_example/README.md

 ## Environment Setup

-Before running the script, make sure the following environment variables are set:
+Before running the script, make sure the following environment variable is set:

 - `HF_TOKEN`: API token for Hugging Face.
 Access to Llama-3 model is granted by [application](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
 Once access is granted, set this variable in your `.env` file.